dlt-hub/dlt/docs/website/docs/walkthroughs/adjust-a-schema.md

 1. Modify Export Schema: Adjust the column order as desired in the export schema.
 1. Sync Import Schema: Ensure that these changes are mirrored in the import schema to maintain consistency.
 1. Delete Dataset: Remove the existing dataset to prepare for the reload.
 1. Reload Data: Reload the data.
-The dataset should now reflect the new column order as specified in the import yaml.
+The dataset should now reflect the new column order as specified in the import YAML.

 These steps ensure that the column order in your dataset matches your specifications.